ibm-cloud-docs/vmwaresolutions/shared/shared_creating-endpoints.md

 {: #shared_creating-endpoints-add-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
-2. In the **VMware Solutions Shared** table, click the virtual data center where you want to create a private network endpoint.
+2. In the **VMware Solutions Shared** table, expand the site and click the virtual data center where you want to create a private network endpoint.
+3. Click **Services** from the left navigation pane
-3. Under **Private network endpoint** on the virtual data center details page, click **Create a private network endpoint**.
+4. Under **Private network endpoint** on the recommended services page, click **Create a private network endpoint**.
-4. Complete the following configuration in the **Create new private network endpoint** pane.
+5. Complete the following configuration in the **Create new private network endpoint** pane.
    1. Select the device type.
    2. Provide the IP addresses or subnets to allowlist.
    3. Click **Create**.